F2/F2s-sourcemod-plugins/README.md

 - Logs players spawning
 - Logs game pauses
 - Logs shots fired and shots hit (for certain weapons)
+- Logs unique match id, map name and title at the start of the match

 ### LogsTF <a href="https://sourcemod.krus.dk/logstf.zip"><img src="https://img.shields.io/badge/-download-informational" /></a> <a href="./logstf"><img src="https://img.shields.io/badge/-More%20info-yellowgreen" /></a>